You’re viewing this site from

-Fall is in the air, the leaves are turning, and it's cooling off.
+Spring is in the air, the flowers are blooming, and it's warming up.
 It's the perfect time of year to get outside.

 Going outside boasts amazing benefits for your physical health and well-being.
 Even better, the research shows most of these perks start accruing at 120 minutes a week.
 That’s just about 17 minutes a day!

 Below are six of the biggest reasons why going outside is so freaking good for you.
 Enjoy.